top of page

 SIDE NOTE

-Because we planned to start at 6:30 (we didn’t), the guide suggested we sleep over the night before.
-I had arranged to carpool with another member—a total stranger—and booked at a place the guide recommended.
-Zero clue where we were going.
+Because we planned to start at 6:30 (we didn’t), I had arranged to carpool with another member - a total stranger - and booked at a backpacker's resort I knew nothing about.

 When my kids asked, “Where are you staying?”
 I replied, “I don’t know.”